 Learn new skills to build an anti-racist approach to teaching Shakespeare in the classroom.

-A practical and interactive workshop, designed for Secondary English and Drama teachers, that draws on Othello, The Merchant of Venice and The Tempest.
+A practical and interactive workshop, designed for Secondary English and Drama teachers, that draws on Othello and The Merchant of Venice.

 The plays will be examined through the lens of anti-racism and the outsider and look at how we can identify parallel occurrences in contemporary society.
 The workshop will be delivered by an experienced Globe Education Practitioner.